-Our commitment at the Southern Minnesota Disaster Health Coalition is to build healthcare system resilience and capacity in Southeastern Minnesota to ensure the seamless delivery of care during disasters by providing resources and a communication platform for planning, response, and recovery activities.
+Our commitment is to building healthcare system resilience and capacity in Southeastern Minnesota, ensuring seamless delivery of care during disasters by providing resources and communication for planning, response, and recovery activities.

 >> COVID-19 UPDATES <<

 New SE MN DHC Compact Agreement for All Partners:

 The newly approved SE MN DHC Compact agreement is now available for your agency to review and process for signature.
 This is a voluntary agreement among participating agencies to provide assistance at the time of a Disaster, not an Emergency, in accordance with relevant emergency management/disaster preparedness plans.
 The assistance components of this Compact will not take effect until a disaster or an emergency has been declared by local or state authorities or when necessary, to save lives or ensure critical patient/resident care continuity in absence of a declared emergency or disaster.
 We ask you to sign and return the agreement and Compact Contact Form as soon as possible.

 On May 7 Governor Walz announced the 5-point battle plan to address the effects of COVID-19 on Long Term Care facilities.
 The state requested all the regional healthcare coalitions to find ways to support this plan.
 The SE MN Disaster Health Coalition conducted a baseline survey on May 13 of current plans, resources, relationships, and activities within the region to use as part of the development of overall strategies to address the plan’s objectives.

 The three approved planning documents created by the regional planning workgroup and approved by the SE MN DHC Advisory Committee on May 27 to meet the Governor’s mandate are below: